 Privacy Fence and Curb Appeal

-Privacy fences are generally one of the more popular options for homeowners when purchasing a fence.
+Privacy fences are generally one of the more popular options for homeowners when purchasing a fence for their property.
 Their durability and affordability make them attractive to the average consumer.
-Not to mention the privacy they provide compared to other fencing styles such as chain link.
+Not to mention the privateness they provide compared to other fencing styles such as chain link.

 Benefits of a Privacy Fence

-A privacy fence will provide security and peace of mind to any residence.
-Privacy Fences can protect personal property by keeping it out of sight, out of mind of some opportunistic criminals.
+This type of fence will provide security and peace of mind to any residence.
+They can protect personal property by keeping it out of sight and out of mind of some opportunistic criminals.
 They can stop wandering eyes from looking in on your outdoor activities.
-You can host parties, swim in your pool, play with your children without feeling like neighbors or passing strangers are participating too.
+You can host parties, swim in your pool, and play with your children without feeling like neighbors or passing strangers are participating too.
 There are various materials to choose from, allowing you to create a custom outdoor space and style.

 The most common types of wood used are spruce, cedar, and pine.
-Each of these various types of wood has different longevity, considering the type and maintenance required for fencing.
+Each type of wood has different longevity, considering the type and maintenance required for fencing.

-Pine is similar to spruce.
-It is budget-friendly, can be painted, and pressure-treated.
-Pine takes paint and stain very well, making it ideal for people looking to add color to their privacy fence.
-A pine privacy fence can last 5 -15 years with proper maintenance, a little longer than spruce, but is still susceptible to warping.
+Pine is similar to spruce; it is budget-friendly and can be painted or pressure-treated.
+Pine takes paint and stain very well, making it ideal for people looking to add color to their yards.
+A pine fence can last 5 -15 years with proper maintenance, a little longer than spruce, but is still susceptible to warping.

 Cedar is hands down the best choice for a privacy fence.
-It does not require the pressure-treating process, and it is naturally resistant to fungus and infestations.
+It does not require the pressure-treating process and is naturally resistant to fungus and infestations.
 Cedar is best left untreated or painted and can last 15-25 years in its natural condition.

-If you’re looking for another privacy fence option, you can choose a vinyl privacy fence.
-Vinyl comes in various textures, from smooth to wood grain and colors to fit the style you want.
+If you’re looking for another privacy fence option, you can choose vinyl fencing.
+Vinyl comes in various textures, from smooth to wood grain, and colors to fit your style.
 Vinyl is the most expensive option and comes with little to no maintenance.
 A quick rinse with the garden hose and maybe a light scrub is all it needs.
 The downside to vinyl fencing is the installation.
-The privacy fence is installed in panels.
-If a panel is damaged, the entire piece may require replacement.
+This type is installed in panels; if a fence panel is damaged, the entire piece may require replacement.
 With a wood fence, you may be able to replace individual boards.

 Planning Your Privacy Fence